Skip to main content

 as well as an e-scooter, I made several overnight sojourns into Laos backcountry for seldom-visited temples & historical sites.

-At beginning of 1st trip, I attempted to turn around on the highway, lost control, and laid myself & bike on the roadside with predictable scratches & bruises.
+At the beginning of 1st trip, I attempted to turn around on the highway, lost control, and laid myself & bike on the roadside with predictable scratches & bruises.
 Never made that mistake again.

 Life is full of such near-misses.